Season 1, Episode 1: Caretaker16 January 1995

 27 January 1999

 While Tom Paris & Harry Kim are running an episode of their "Captain Proton" holodeck programs, Voyager gets caught in a layer of sub space.
 However this layer or 'sub space sand bar' as it is nicknamed is home to a race of photonic aliens.
 There is one big problem: they are not able to detect Voyager or any carbon based life forms (humans).
 Instead they transport down on to the holodeck and start a war with Dr Chaotica's army of Evil!
 When Voyager detects internal weapons fire on the holodeck, Tom Paris and Tuvok are dispatched to find out what the problem is.
 When they arrive on the holodeck Paris immediately notices something is wrong in that one of the 'good guys' his secretary Constance Goodheart is dead.
 This is strange - as he puts it 'the good guys never die'.
 Furthermore, they find Chaotica's robot, badly damaged, and after some minor repairs and Tuvok commenting, "Mr. Paris, your knowledge of this technology is impressive", the robot informs them that there are intruders from the fifth dimension who came through a portal.
 Tuvok is able to verify that the weapons signature coming from the 'portals' matches the weapons signature that they detected.
 Before they leave Paris insists on checking his rocket ship as it has sensors of a type.
 While deciphering 20th century technology a holographic alien enters the ship and does not believe what Tuvok has to say; he cannot detect them as they are not photonic life forms.
 Satan's robot then attacks him causing him to drop his "calling card".
 While they are on this little re-con sense mission Janeway, Torres and Seven are in the Astrometrics lab.
 Janeway comments that this reminds her of a previous mission when she was a science officer on the Alabotoney, "We spent three days spinning our wheels before we realized that our own engine emissions were..."
 Seven of Nine literally takes the words out of her mouth: apparently if they lower their emissions then they will be able to get out.
 Paris comes up with a plan to deal with Chaotica which Captain Janeway who seems to find slightly amusing.
 Paris suggests that they allow the story to play out with a bit of help from the Voyager crew; all they have to do is do disable the "death ray".
 Tuvok then comments, "It's a pity that we don't have one".
 Paris convinces a reluctant Captain Janeway to play the part of Arachnia, Queen of the Spider People, as it will allow them to infiltrate Chaotica's Fortress of Doom.
 He has been looking to create an alliance with the Queen.
 A more enthusiastic EMH is willing to take on the role of President of Earth in order to get the aliens to stop firing so that Paris (Captain Proton) and Harry Kim can disable the Death Ray.
 As the doctor is holographic they believe him because they can detect him.
 But even these best laid plans don't go according to plan; Janeway is tricked into confinement rings after insisting that the lightening shield (force field) be taken down makes Chaotica suspicious of her.
-However she is unable to uncork the pheromones, a powerful love potion that was given to Chaotica by the real Arachnia.
+However she is able to uncork the pheromones, a powerful love potion that was given to Chaotica by the real Arachnia.
 Chaotica's henchman Lonzac then releases Janeway from her bonds allowing her to turn off the lightening shield; Paris is then able to fire on the Fortress of Doom, apparently killing his nemesis.
 But is this really the end of Chaotica?
 Tune in next time!
 Freed of the photonic aliens' interference, Voyager is then able to move off this 'sub space sandbar' and continue on her way homeward.

 Season 5, Episode 13: Gravity3 February 1999

 A Voyager shuttle manned by Lt.
 Cmdr.
 Tuvok, Ensign Paris and The Doctor is pulled into a subspace gravity well and crashes on a Class "D" planet existing within it.
-With the shuttle too damaged to fly, the away team befriends Noss (guest star Lori Petty,) alien woman who crashed on the planet several seasons before them.
+With the shuttle too damaged to fly, the away team befriends Noss (guest star Lori Petty,) an alien woman who crashed on the planet several seasons before them.
 As weeks pass, the survivors grow close.
 Noss learns English and teaches Tuvok and Paris how to survive the other aliens and hunt for food.
 Noss finds herself in love with Tuvok, and frustrated that he will not allow his emotions to love her back.
 Through a series of flashbacks, we see a young, rebellious Tuvok who was in love and fought against traditional Vulcan teachings.
 Back on Voyager, only hours have passed since the ship lost contact with the shuttle.
 Janeway and the crew must find a way to rescue their shipmates before a local alien ship closes the phenomenon permanently.

 Season 5, Episode 14: Bliss10 February 1999